CaptainExasperated/Readthedocs-Tutorial/docs/noise.markdown

 }
 ```

-- The seed may be a two-dimensional iterable consisting of "N_L2" rows and $2Nt − 2$ columns of complex numbers, where each row represents the complex uncorrelated noise of a given bath, $Y_{n,t}$.
+- The seed may be a two-dimensional iterable consisting of "N_L2" rows and $$2Nt − 2$$ columns of complex numbers, where each row represents the complex uncorrelated noise of a given bath, $$Y_{n,t}$$.

 Example:
 ```